-Many of Prague’s most important landmarks harbor quiet playgrounds ideal for escaping the tourist trail.
+Many of Prague’s most significant landmarks harbour quiet playgrounds ideal for escaping the tourist trail.
 The most magical?
-A grassy courtyard tucked among the hushed brick lanes of the castle’s Nový Svět quarter.
-To get there, take the #22 tram to the Brusnice stop, walking south until you see a stone passageway marked “Dětské hřiště”(children’s playground).
+The grassy courtyard tucked between the hushed brick lanes of the castle’s Nový Svět quarter.
+To get there, take the 22 tram to Brusnice, walking south until you see a stone passageway marked ‘Dětské hřiště’ (children’s playground).
 The playground closes for the winter but this picturesque village is worth a visit any time of year.